 The Texas transmission grid is operated by the Electric Reliability Council of Texas (ERCOT).

-ERCOT manages the flow of electric power to more than 26 million Texas customers — including the entire PEC service territory.
-It is responsible for maintaining the reliability of the system and facilitating the market in which PEC participates.
+ERCOT manages the flow of electric power, generation and transmission, to more than 26 million Texas customers — including the entire PEC service territory.
+It is responsible for maintaining the reliability of the electric grid and facilitating the market in which PEC participates.
 In rare cases, ERCOT has the authority to mandate utilities to interrupt electric service in order to protect the statewide grid, as it did during the February 2021 Winter Storm.

-We purchase power from wholesale partners like the Lower Colorado River Authority (LCRA), which owns and operates various power plants in Texas.
-Texas generators produce electricity from a variety of sources, including natural gas, hydro, wind, coal, solar, and more — but PEC is not a power generation company.
-The vast majority of our power purchases are subject to market conditions.
+We purchase power from electric generators through the market managed by ERCOT.
+Texas generators produce electricity from a variety of sources, including natural gas, hydro, wind, coal, solar, and more.
+All electricity generated and used by consumers is subject to ERCOT market conditions.

 Power is delivered to your community from generators on the transmission system.